The neutrino fog for dark matter-electron scattering experiments: Rates

 \subsection{Dark matter-electron scattering}

 DM models with sub-\GeV masses are often too light to deposit sufficient energy to generate detectable nuclear recoil signals, so the more interesting alternative signal for DM detection in this mass range is the measurement of the electrons ionised from their atoms in direct DM-electron scattering events\,\cite{Essig:2011nj,Essig:2012yx}.
 An electron recoil occurs when a particle interacts with an atomic electron in the medium.
-If the particle deposits an energy $E_{\text{dep}} > {I_{njl}}$ ($E_g$, band gap energy for semiconductors)---where $I_{njl}$ is the ionisation energy for the shell with the principal quantum number $n$, total and orbital angular momentum quantum numbers $j$ and $l$--- then the electron will be ionised with energy $E_e = E_{\text{dep}}-{I_{njl}}$, leading to a detectable signal.
+If the particle deposits an energy $E_{\text{dep}} > {I_{njl}}$---where $I_{njl}$ is the ionisation energy for the shell with the principal quantum number $n$, total and orbital angular momentum quantum numbers $j$ and $l$--- then the electron will be ionised with energy $E_e = E_{\text{dep}}-{I_{njl}}$, leading to a detectable signal.

-To obtain accurate event rates that are aligned with the current state-of-the-art in the field, we make use of two recent codes for each type of experiment: DarkELF~\cite{Knapen:2021bwg} for solid-state targets, and AMPSCI~\cite{Caddell:2023zsw, ampsci} for liquid xenon and argon.
+To obtain accurate event rates that are aligned with the current state-of-the-art in the field, we make use of two recent codes for each type of experiment: DarkELF~\cite{Knapen:2021bwg}\footnote{The utilization of other codes, such as EXCEED-DM\,\cite{Trickle:2022fwt} or QEdark\,\cite{Essig:2015cda}, does not appreciably alter our results, as shown in appendix\,\ref{app:other_codes}.} for solid-state targets, and AMPSCI~\cite{Caddell:2023zsw, ampsci} for liquid xenon and argon.
 We refer the reader to each of those original references for a full discussion of the event rate calculations and their associated assumptions and uncertainties.
 That being said, we will also briefly sketch the main ingredients of a DM-electron scattering rate calculation so as to aid discussion later.

 One must begin with an atomic or molecular form factor $K$ to calculate the DM electron recoil event rates.
 This is a function of electron recoil energy and momentum transfer that characterises the probability that an electron sitting in a particular atomic orbital will get ionised from the atom.
 The total atomic form factor is the sum of the contribution from each shell, weighted by the shell occupancy, expressed as a matrix element,